What Is Discipleship? Start With This Simple Guide

 How to Grow as a Disciple

-Every follower of Jesus has a unique discipleship journey—but all the journeys share a few key ingredients.
+Every follower of Jesus Christ has a unique discipleship journey—but all the journeys share a few key ingredients.

 Discipleship is a journey, and it’s rarely a straight line.
 Some days are good, others will be challenging.
 Jesus doesn’t promise that His followers will have an easy life.
 But the sacrifices are worth it—because they allow us to be the people we were made to be as we partner with God to make earth more like heaven.